Who does it apply to: The law applies to all employers regardless of size.

 What constitutes a violation: There are two kinds of violations – direct mistreatment and disparate impact.
 Direct mistreatment is straightforward.
 If an employer affirmatively mistreats an employee because of race or color by failing to hire, firing, demoting, or any other type of significant slight someone might dream up, it can be actionable as race or color discrimination.

 Disparate impact is more subtle.
 If an employer creates a policy that is neutral or non-discriminatory on its face, that policy might have a consequence of negatively impacting workers of one race or color more significantly than others.
 If an employer institutes a policy that its employees must be clean shaven, the policy itself does not seem discriminatory because it may affect any applicant.
-That said, a lot of Black people have a skin condition that makes it difficult for them to shave and hence the rule has an adverse effect on Black applicants.
+That said, many Black people have a hair type that can lead to irritation when frequently shaved, hence the rule has an adverse effect on Black applicants.
 This facially (no pun intended!) neutral rule has a disparate impact against Black applicants and may create a claim.

-What counts as a race or color: Under Title VII, race and color include what most people think of differences based on race or color and may include Black, Hispanic, Indian (both kinds), etc. It even includes White, though many people mistakenly perceive that Whites are unprotected under the law.
+What counts as race or color: Under Title VII, race and color include what most people think of as differences based on race or color and includes Black, Latino, Asian, etc. It even includes white people, though many mistakenly believe that white people are unprotected under the law.
 Under § 1981, “race” is more broadly defined than color and can include ancestry or ethnicity.

 What if my employee violates without consent: Choose carefully who you place in charge.
 Employees placed in positions of authority with the power to control the circumstances of other employees are not personally liable.
 Their liability is placed with the employer even if the employee acts without authority.
 The same is true of independent contractors placed in positions of authority over employees.